bergercookie/syncall/readme-tw-notion.md

 ## Description

 Synchronize all the `to_do` blocks of a Notion page with a filter in Taskwarrior.
-The taskwarrior filter may be a task, a project or a combination of a project and arbitrary tags.
+The Taskwarrior filter may be a task, a project or a combination of a project and arbitrary tags.

 Upon execution, `tw_notion_sync` will synchronize, and on subsequent runs of the